feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 permalink: docs/your_tutorial
 ---
 ```
-For your new tutorial, you can use any nav_order value between 11 and 89, which may or may not be changed by the VIMS team later.
 Note that "your_tutorial.md" shares the same name as your tutorial folder.
 This is a good place to put a summary of your tutorial.
 See the summary page of [Compound flooding model]({{ site.baseurl }}{% link docs/compound-flood/compound-flood.md %}) for an example.